vendethiel/php_rails_router/README.md

 This repository is a port of the Rails Router DSL for PHP.

-**Note:** You should not use or try anything with this project if you don't indent to shoot yourself soon enough
+**Note:** You should not use or try anything with this project if you don't indent to shoot yourself soon enough (I'd recommand Slim.
+The main problem is decribed in GH-1).

 ## Usage